sqall01/alertR/sensorClientExecuter/scripts_example/lm-sensors/README.md

 ```

 Note the whitespaces in the sensor name "Physical id 0".
-Therefore, we have to put quotes around the argument in the command line.
+Because of them, we have to put quotes around the argument in the command line.

 The corresponding sensor configuration for the alertR Sensor Client Executer looks like the following: